Do you manage your money or you let money manage you?

 6. Charges For Using You Credit Card Abroad.

-Taking your credit card abroad and using it might seam a good idea but beware of some charges which you might incur such as the exchange rate fees and ATM withdrawal fees.
+Taking your credit card abroad and using it might seem a good idea but beware of some charges which you might incur such as the exchange rate fees and ATM withdrawal fees.

 Forgot that debit card payment date?
-This will cost you if your current account balance goes on the unauthorized negative you might incur some charges.
+This will cost you if your current account balance goes on the unauthorised negative you might incur some charges.

 Always check your account balance and know when direct debits or standing orders payment dates.